Beyond the Lights: Plot

 In spite of her team's attempt to cover it up, rumors persist that Noni attempted suicide, and her label tells Macy (who is also Noni's manager) that her record contract is conditional on a successful upcoming performance.
 However, during the performance, Kid Culprit sexually assaults and humiliates her, claiming that Noni attempted suicide because he'd broken up with her.
 He tries to strip Noni's clothes off on stage when Kaz rushes in to rescue her and punches Kid Culprit in her defense.
 Following this, Noni loses her record contract and is at a low point emotionally, so Kaz takes her on a trip to Mexico away from the spotlight where they enjoy each other's company.
 Noni gets rid of her old hairstyle in favor of her natural hair, and a trip to a local karaoke bar leads to Noni giving an emotional performance of "Blackbird."
 The performance is uploaded to the internet and goes viral, causing Noni's mother and the paparazzi to find her.
 Macy tells Noni that the viral success of her performance has caused her record label to reconsider, and Noni agrees to return home.
 Kaz tells Noni he is not convinced that anything will be different than it was before, and their relationship is put on pause.

 Noni wants to add a song she has written to her upcoming album, but Macy refuses.
 The two fight about their relationship and Noni tells her mother that even after her suicide attempt, Macy continued to focus only on her career to the detriment of her happiness and mental health, and Noni ultimately fires Macy as her manager.
 Meanwhile, Kaz has begun a political campaign and reflects on whether his career should take precedence over his personal happiness.
 Inspired by Kaz's honesty, Noni gives a television interview where she admits to having attempted suicide and says she is getting help.
-Noni prepares for her first live performance in London, and shortly before going onstage suddenly encounters Kaz, who has taken a flight there and expresses his love for her.
+Noni prepares for her first live performance in London, and shortly before going onstage suddenly encounters Kaz, who has taken a flight there (despite his fear of flying) and expresses his love for her.
 Noni performs a song she has written to an enthusiastic audience.
 She brings Kaz onstage, tells him that she loves him too, and they embrace.